Repairing Jeans with Oversize Knee Patches and Sashiko Stitching

 Mending Preparation for Sashiko Stitching

 It is necessary to pin your patch firmly in place, so that it doesn't shift as you are pulling needle and thread through multiple times.
 I leave the pins in for as long as I can, only removing when I am about to stitch through the pin holding the layers together.
+It's a pain, but worth it.

 With this type of repair, a long, sharp sashiko needle is used.
-This is so you can collect multiple stitches on the needle, rather than making tiny single stitches.
+This is so you can collect multiple stitches on the needle, rather than making single stitches.
 Start by trying to collect 3-4 stitches on your needle before pulling it through.
 As you get more comfortable, you'll be able to collect more stitches on your needle.
 This speeds up the mending process significantly.

 Sashiko Mending